 The purpose of the MashupJS is leveraging past experience to reduce technical debt moving forward.

-Technical Debt according to Wikipedia.org
+Technical Debt according to Wikipedia.org:

 http://en.wikipedia.org/wiki/Technical_debt

 “Technical debt (also known as design debt or code debt) is a recent metaphor referring to the eventual consequences of poor system design, software architecture or software development within a codebase.
 The debt can be thought of as work that needs to be done before a particular job can be considered complete or proper.
 If the debt is not repaid, then it will keep on accumulating interest, making it hard to implement changes later on.
 Unaddressed technical debt increases software entropy.”